Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Paulo Pereira is a Portuguese photographer, photo educator, and travel leader.
-As you can see on his Facebook page, he is one of those lucky people that has a special gift for photography.
+As you can see on his Facebook page, he is one of those lucky people who has a special gift for photography.
 Paulo has visited 27 countries.
 But he has an impressive portfolio of photographs from Iceland.
-His photographs are beautiful but I have to say, I was especially impressed by his photos of waterfalls.
+His photographs are beautiful, but I have to say I was especially impressed by his waterfall photos.

 Hey Jon.
 Thank you for your invitation.
 It’s a pleasure to be featured in your magazine.

-I’m an electrical engineer, 49 years old based in Portugal and I have loved photography since I can remember.
-I am fortunate to be able to spend a good amount of time on personal projects, traveling and photographing.
+I’m a 49-year-old electrical engineer based in Portugal, and I have loved photography since I can remember.
+I am fortunate to be able to spend a good amount of time on personal projects, traveling, and photographing.
 Sometimes I travel alone or with my family.
 Occasionally, I travel with small groups of photographers.
 I have been photographing for about 20 years now.
-Along the way, I have shared many moments with several other photographers that helped me to evolve in photography.
-Since 2014 I have been trying to pass this passion on to other photographers.
+Along the way, I have shared many moments with several other photographers that have helped me evolve in s photogrpher.
+Since 2014, I have been trying to pass this passion on to other photographers.
 I do this by teaching and leading photo tours in several places around the world.
-I think of Iceland as my second home and it’s always a pleasure to spend time there.
+I think of Iceland as my second home, and it’s always a pleasure to spend time there.

 You have photographed the landscapes of 27 countries and you have an impressive photo collection from Iceland.
 Can you tell us about the first time you came to Iceland?

-My first time in Iceland with the aim of doing photography was a terrible experience.
+My first time in Iceland, with the aim of photography, was a terrible experience.
 In 9 days I had 7 days of rain and strong winds, but still, I left Iceland with the certainty that I would return.
 This trip was in midsummer, in 2014 and I also had planned to camp along the ring road (road no. 1).
 I had two great days with fantastic light.
 The rest of the time was a real terror.
-I was always driving with rain, fog and trying to visit places in the worst conditions for photography.
+I was always driving in rain, fog, and trying to visit places in the worst conditions for photography.
 Despite that, I saw a lot of places and just imagined those with good light conditions.
-However, I brought home the best photography of Hvitserkur that I have achieved so far.
+However, I brought home the best photos of Hvitserkur I have taken so far

 How often have you been to Iceland?

-I have been to Iceland for 5 times but still would like to go back every year.
+I have been to Iceland 5 times, but I still would like to go back every year.

 What are your favorite places in Iceland and why?